kidsbits/kd3022/docs/3. Kidspico/Binsite_kidspico.md

 ![4top](media/4top.png)

-After uploading code, servo rotates to 0° and stop 1s; then it rotates to 90° and stop 1s; then it rotates to 180° and stop 1s; at last it rotates to 270° and stop 1s.
-After these steps, it will back to 0°, in a circulation.
+After uploading code, servo rotates from -45° to 0° and stops for 1s; then it rotates to 90° with a delay of 1s; then it rotates to 180° and then to 225° with intervals of 1s.
+After these steps, it will back to -45°, in a circulation.

 Click ![1413](media/1413.png) or press Ctrl+C to exit.